What you will study

 Book 1: Ambition and Anxiety, 1789 to 1840

-This book introduces you to a period in which social and economic relations which had been relatively stable for centuries began to unravel as a result of deep shifts in the nature of the economy and political turmoil in Europe.
-You will study these shifts through the history of the industrial revolution, the growth of cities and the rise of the working class.
-You will also explore the significance of global connections to British history by tracing the influence of the French Revolution (1789) on political change in Britain, and by considering the links between the Atlantic slave trade and the British economy
+This book introduces you to a period in which social and economic relations, which had been relatively stable for centuries, began to unravel as a result of deep shifts in the nature of the economy and political turmoil in Europe.
+You'll study these shifts through the history of the industrial revolution, the growth of cities and the rise of the working class.
+You'll also explore the significance of global connections to British history by tracing the influence of the French Revolution on political change in Britain, and by considering the links between the Atlantic slave trade and the British economy